scottmreed/pharmacogenomics_training/readme.md

+Explore notebooks 1 through 4 (modified from OLCC Cheminformatics course) at your own pace.
+Once comfortable with these, try playing with main.py

 From this starting point, try downloading the structure of a few drug molecules and calculating their logp and saving a figure.